choiyhking/manual/jetson_nano_kernel_rebuild.md

-# Enable KVM module on Jetson Nano
+# Enable KVM module, GIC on Jetson Nano

 How to rebuild the kernel to activate KVM on the Nvidia Jetson Nano